-Our paper provides caters to professionals and practitioners in the industry as part of their initial approach to the field of quantum computing, so that they can apply quantum or quantum-inspired algorithms in their sector.
-We provide relevant material, which could be part of the first step for any OR researchers interested in joining the field of quantum computing, whether they are first-year graduate students or experienced faculty.
-Last but not least, we also challenge interested quantum computing researchers to read this systematic mapping study as part of their initial move into the field of OR.
+Our paper provides an interesting read to professionals and practitioners in the industry as part of their initial approach to the field of quantum computing and so they can apply quantum or quantum-inspired algorithms in their sector.
+We provide highly relevant material, which could be part of the first step for any OR researchers interested in joining the field of quantum computing, whether they are first-year graduate students or experienced faculty.
+Last but not least, we also challenge interested quantum computing researchers to read this systematic mapping study as part of their initial move into the field of operations research.